 Aishwarya Mohan brought perspectives on the temples of Malabar which were destroyed by Tipu Sultan in the acts of religious persecution.
 Many of these temples are yet to be restored to their former glory.

-Prateek Pattanaik a 19-year old Engineering student amazed the audience with his detailed scholarship on Chauttisa the musical traditions of pilgrims coming for Jagannath temple.
+Prateek Pattanaik a 19-year old Engineering student amazed the audience with his detailed scholarship on Chauttisa the musical traditions of pilgrims coming to Jagannath temple.

 Ms. Vaijayanati shared insights on the Vaishnava pilgrim tradition of Tamil Nadu which recognizes 108 Divya Desam (abodes of Vishnu) and its evolution with modern times.